akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 `flatMapConcat` and `flatMapMerge` are substream operations different from `groupBy` and `splitWhen/After`.

-`flatMapConcat` takes a so-called predicate, which is `f` in the following diagram.
+`flatMapConcat` takes a function, which is `f` in the following diagram.
-The predicate `f` of `flatMapConcat` transforms each input element into a `Source` that is then flattened into the output stream by concatnation.
+The function `f` of `flatMapConcat` transforms each input element into a `Source` that is then flattened into the output stream by concatenation.

 Scala
 :   @@snip [SubstreamDocSpec.scala]($code$/scala/docs/stream/SubstreamDocSpec.scala) { #flatMapConcat }